 If you are a constant reader of this blog, you will know how much I love my plantains.
-I eat them as chips, plainly fried, to replace french fries and so many more ways; and this plantain frittata is also another way I use to sneak plantains inside my meals.
+I eat them as chips, or make them into fries, to replace french fries and so many more ways; and this plantain frittata is also another way I use to sneak plantains inside my meals.

 If you’ve never had plantain frittata before, your first bite will be a pleasant surprise so simple yet satisfying.
 It’s more elegant than the plain fried plantains or egg stew.
 You will definitely want this meal on your table.